School group involved in mass rescue on Waikato River

 The incident, which the Taupō and Tūrangi Herald understands occurred during a trip organised by the school, has been referred by Police to Worksafe, who are making initial enquiries.

-Mercury and the Harbourmaster were liaising on the removal of the fallen tree from the Waikato River, with a tree service company due to undertake the work this week.
+Mercury and the Harbourmaster were liaising on the removal of another fallen tree in the same section of river where 11 people were rescued last year, with a tree service company due to undertake the work this week.

-Even with the impending removal of the tree, a river float is a potentially lethal undertaking, Taupō District Council said in a statement.
+Even with the impending removal of the tree, a river float was a potentially lethal undertaking, Taupō District Council said in a statement.

 “Fresh water is not as buoyant as sea water and the river has unpredictable currents that can catch even strong swimmers unawares.